 Shy Away From Generic CTAs

 Generic call-to-action texts like “Contact Us,” “Join Us,” “Free Trial,” “Read More,” and the like used to do the trick for businesses.
 However, modern-day customers are extremely sensitive to marketing campaigns, which means you need to be really inventive and quirky with your CTAs now to get their attention.
-Keep it simple, specific, and crafty.
+If you are wondering how to send a follow up email that will definitely elicit a response from your subscribers, you must focus on designing CTAs that are simple, specific, and crafty.
 Take a leaf from the book of these follow up email templates.

 Don’t Bombard Your Customers

 As obvious as this tip might sound, you’d be surprised to know just how many brands fail to pay heed to it.
 Most follow up emails end up getting marked as spam for the same reason.
 Imagine this- You have approached a business for a particular requirement and scheduled a meeting for the same.
 Here, you share your problem statement and gather information about their products and services.
 You are unable to take a decision at the moment and wrap up the meeting, saying you need some time to evaluate their offerings.
 In the following 24 hours, they send 5-7 follow up emails your way, each inquiring about your final response.
 Wouldn’t that put you off?
 No matter how eager you are for a response, you must space out your follow ups rather than sending them all at once to your clients.

 Don’t Make Your follow up Emails All About Yourself